A Complete Logic for Database Abstract State Machines: A Proof System

-The axioms for the predicate upm$(r,\ddot{X})$ are analogous to the axioms for the predicate upd$(r,X)$, except for Axioms \textbf{UM6} and \textbf{UM7}, and the fact that we need to deal with multisets represented as relations.
+The axioms for the predicate upm$(r,X)$ are analogous to the axioms for the predicate upd$(r,X)$, except for the fact that we need to deal with multisets represented as relations. \begin{itemize} \item Axioms~$\mathbf{\ddot{U}1.1}$--$\mathbf{\ddot{U}1.3}$ express that $X$ represents an update multiset yielded by the assignment rule $f(t) := s$ iff it contains exactly one update with multiplicity $1$, and that update is $(f,t,s)$.